vladi965/foodme-platzi/README.md

 **13 June 2024** - Last year I went ot Bogotà, Colombia for the first time and I learned about Rappi 🛵, a food delivery service app that brought all of the delicious Colombian food that I wanted to my apartment.
 I used Rappi because while I don't speak a lot of Spanish, I know my numbers very well, so giving them the code to confirm my identity was easy.
 I ordered empanadas almost everyday, and ate my empanadas with the best coffee I had in Colombia from Libertario.

 For your first bonus task, I want you to add a restaurant to your application that sells coffee and empanadas!

+** 26 June 2024** - Two years ago, I went to Mexico City, and on my first day in the city, I visited Cafebrería El Péndulo.
+It was the largest bookstore I had ever seen!
+My friend, who was Mexican, showed me many books by different Spanish speaking poets that she loved.
+We spent an hour looking at the books before having lunch on the top floor.

+For your next bonus task, I want you to create your own Cafebrería, and name each food item on the menu after a book from a Spanish speaking writer.